Fake Job Postings and False Hiring Processes: What you should watch out for

-Over the past few years, there have been numerous instances where individuals have been posing as Cigna, Express Scripts, and Evernorth recruiters or Human Resource representatives and making fake job offers.
-This is an issue we take very seriously, and we work with the appropriate authorities on an ongoing basis to address them.
+Over the past few years, there have been numerous instances where individuals have been posing as Human Resources representatives or Cigna, Express Scripts, and Evernorth recruiters and making fake job offers.
+This is an issue we take very seriously, and we work with the appropriate authorities on an ongoing basis to address it.
 By making you aware of these scams, we hope to avoid, and ultimately prevent, unsuspecting individuals from falling victim.
 Here are a few things to be aware of in order to help identify recruitment fraud:

-We will never ask you for payment in exchange of being considered for a job or ask you to deposit a check into your personal bank account during the hiring process.
+We will never ask you for payment in exchange for being considered for a job or ask you to deposit a check into your personal bank account.

-At no time throughout the hiring process will a Human Resources professional or a Cigna, Express Scripts, or Evernorth recruiter ask you to make any type of payment in order to be considered for the role.
+At no time throughout the hiring process will a Human Resources professional or a Cigna, Express Scripts, or Evernorth recruiter ask you to make any type of payment in order to be considered for a role.
 We’ve found that in some cases of recruitment fraud, individuals may send candidates a check to deposit, then inform the candidates they have overpaid and will request a partial refund.

 When you are contacted by a Cigna, Express Scripts, or Evernorth recruiter or Human Resources professional, the email address will always end with “@cigna.com", “@express-scripts.com", or "@evernorth.com".

 If you receive email correspondence from a free, web-based e-mail account such as Yahoo.com, Yahoo.co.uk, Gmail.com, Googlemail.com, Live.com, etc., it is most likely phony.

 Depending on the role, we typically like to have 2-4 interviews with candidates and at least one in-person or video interview before making the decision to hire.

 We will never ask you to submit your personal information without having you apply on our career site first.